Skip to main content

 Modifying an accumulator

-Accumulators can are modified by calling them as a function.
+Accumulators can be modified using an assignment statement.
 Let's say we have defined an accumulator called ExampleAccumulator1:

 pub accumulator owner.ExampleAccumulator1 = 0